 Collecting together all prior observations and thoughts gives rise to the following series of first order, ordinary differential equations.
 Note that what would otherwise have been a unit of $31 \mbox{mg h}^{-1}$ can be replaced by a dimensionless

 for the usual reasons, where $m_{\mbox{ morsitans}}$ and $m_{\mbox{ species}}$ are the initial pupal masses of {\em G. morsitans} (31mg) and the species in question respectively.
-In other words, a dimensionless rate unit of initial--pupal--masses per puparial--duration is preferred.
+In other words, a dimensionless rate unit of initial-pupal-masses per puparial-duration is preferred.